Phifo/rut_validation/README.md

-# RutValidation
+# Rut Validation

-TODO: Write a gem description
+Rut Validation provides a run/rut chilean validator for your model attributes or a single string.

 ## Installation